Award-Winning Companies Attract Better Job Candidates and have Lower Turnover

 “While managers, recruiters, and advertising can say a company is a great place to work, third-party branding from an external source sends a more credible signal,” said Professor David G. Allen, the study’s co-author and Chair of the Department of Human Resource Management at the Rutgers School of Management and Labor Relations.

-This study examined more than 600 companies in North America that participated in a workplace ratings competition from 2011 to 2013.
+This study examined more than 600 companies in North America that participated in a workplace rating competition from 2011 to 2013.
 Among the conclusions drawn by research:

 - Third-party employment branding efforts can reduce turnover rates.
 This is regardless of the size of the company or the number of industry job openings.